 all margins from sales over and above the labour and infrastructure costs will go directly into funding further open-source research.

-together with the freedom to make, study and improve open hardware comes the freedom to distribute it. this makes us a single node in a decentralised distribution network – anyone can continue working on and selling these projects long after we close shop and move on. the value we create transcends financial success.
+together with the freedom to make, study and improve open hardware comes the freedom to distribute it. this makes us a single node in a decentralized distribution network – anyone can continue working on and selling these projects long after we close shop and move on. the value we create transcends financial success.

 access to tools